MathewWi/vba-ps3/trunk/VBA-PS3-README.txt

 7.2.3 TO MAKE A DEBUGGING-FRIENDLY COMPILE
 =============================================
-We provide a netlogger in case you want to have some way of debugging SNES9x PS3 remotely.
+We provide a netlogger in case you want to have a way of debugging remotely.

 1 - Edit the Makefile and comment out the following lines below the comment 'debugging':